Morkalork/ecma-essentials/README.md

 ## Improved object management

-You can now create an object with variables directly as properties:
+You can create an object with variables directly as properties:

 ```js
 const name = 'Magnus';